National Child Measurement Programme

 The method of assigning a BMI classification is different for children and adults.
-Further information is available in 'A simple guide to classifying body mass index in children' (external link) (Opens in a new window) produced by Public Health England (PHE) (formerly the National Obesity Observatory (NOO) in June 2011.
+Further information is available in 'A simple guide to classifying body mass index in children' (external link) (Opens in a new window) produced by Public Health England (PHE) (formerly the National Obesity Observatory (NOO)).

 Is the NCMP compulsory for children?

 Participation in the programme is not compulsory, but non-participation is on an opt-out basis only.
 Before the programme starts each school year, Local Authorities write to the parents and carers of all children eligible for measurement to inform them of the programme and to give them the opportunity to opt their children out.
 Further information about participation is available from Public Health England.

 How is the NCMP data collected?

 Local Authorities are asked to collect data on children's height and weight from all state maintained schools within their area.
 The data are submitted to the Health and Social Care Information Centre (HSCIC) and all of the returns are collated and validated centrally.

-Public Health England will provide operating guidance to Local Authorities and schools to explain how to undertake the exercise.
-The guidance will point out that:
+Public Health England provide Operational guidance to Local Authorities and schools to explain how to undertake the exercise:

 - If Local Authorities are routinely feeding back results to parents, they aim to do this within six weeks of measurement.